bekk/firebase-workshop/README.md

 ### Chapter 4 - Authorization 🔐

-Until now, we have not implemented any access control (authorization).
+Until now, there is no access control (authorization) implemented.
 All users can add questions and create quizzes.
-But now that we have _authentication_ in place, we can restrict user's privileges a bit to have more control.
+But now that _authentication_ is in place, you can restrict users' privileges a bit to have more control.

 [Tasks – Chapter 4](/_Tasks_/Del%204%20-%20Sy%20det%20sammen/README.md)